Acknowledgement Practice for Palestine, Israel, Lebanon,

 We are all connected.
 Our suffering and our liberation are inextricably intertwined with the suffering of the people of Palestine, Lebanon, Syria, Israel,and the greater SWANA region.
 We dedicate ourselves, with our bodies, speech, and minds, to continue to investigate ways to reduce and end violence and warfare, and the suffering it has caused.
 May our practice ground us in identifying and taking appropriate actions to end violence and promote peace.
 May we work together for the liberation of all beings.
 May we find refuge, steadfastness, and courage in the Buddha Way.

-I welcome reflections and feedback on this Acknowledgement Practice.
+We welcome reflections and feedback on this Acknowledgement Practice.
 Please feel free to fill out this google form, which will remain active through January 1, 2026.

 Additional resources: